Edge of the City (2004 film)

 Edge of the City is a British television documentary film broadcast on Channel 4 in 2004.
 Directed by Anna Hall, the film focuses on social workers in the City of Bradford.

 The film covered four social work cases.
 One involved a child sex abuse ring in Keighley, in which the perpetrators were mainly British Asian and the victims white.
 The documentary was unofficially shared by the British National Party (BNP) ahead of elections.
 West Yorkshire Police recommended that Channel 4 move the airdate from May to August in order to avoid the elections, a recommendation that the broadcaster took.

 Synopsis

 The film shows four social work cases for authorities in the City of Bradford.
-Matthew is a 17-year-old with 96 prior offences, whose case worker is trainee Omar; Matthew is white and Omar is a Muslim.
+Matthew is a 17-year-old with 96 prior offences, whose case worker is trainee Omar; Matthew is white and Omar is Muslim.
 Caroline and Keith are a disabled couple who have frequently moved house to avoid harassment from children; Keith, who has cerebral palsy, is also a violent alcoholic.
 Eric is an 83-year-old man who wishes to remain independent.

 The fourth case involved two white mothers in Keighley who reported that their daughters were victims of a child sex abuse ring, mostly comprising British Asian men.
 The parents said that the gang were targeting girls aged 11–12, flattering them with gifts, and then drugging and raping them.
 The film said that the authorities were investigating 50–70 cases of child grooming.